 - The highest dollar discounts per purchase are found in the travel category.
 Using online coupons saves $41 per purchase, which reflects both the coupon discount and the big-ticket nature of many travel expenses.

 - Shoppers are likely to get the largest discounts when using coupons for personal care and beauty purchases, with average savings at 19.4%.

 Online coupon codes can save shoppers $1,465 per year

-Most shoppers already use coupons at the online checkout; 78% of millennials say they’re likely to search for coupons or sales when shopping on the internet.
+Most shoppers already use coupons at the online checkout; 78% of Americans say they’re likely to search for coupons or sales before making a purchase when shopping on the internet.